Cbyernus/SteamVR/Input-Profiles.md

 All tracked devices also get two pose components registered regardless of what render model they use: /pose/raw and /pose/tip.
 By default, both are set to the unaltered pose of the device.
 If you provide /pose/tip in your rendermodel you should set it to the position and rotation that are appropriate for pointing (i.e. with a laser pointer) with your controller.

+# Render Models

+A render model is a 3D model of hardware that SteamVR can provide to applications.
+This allows applications (and SteamVR itself) to display the correct controllers and other hardware, without needing to know anything about the hardware itself.
+This provides some future-proofing for new formfactors and devices.

+Please see the [driver render models](https://github.com/ValveSoftware/openvr/wiki/Driver-Render-Models) page for more information.

 # Default Bindings

 Driver writers may provide a default set of bindings for applications.
 This is commonly done for applications that were released prior to the controller descripted in the input profile.